 Lewis Center home prices are not only among the most expensive in Ohio, but Lewis Center real estate also consistently ranks among the most expensive in America.

-Lewis Center is a decidedly white-collar town, with fully 92.35% of the workforce employed in white-collar jobs, well above the national average.
+Lewis Center is a decidedly white-collar town, with fully 93.59% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lewis Center is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Lewis Center who work in management occupations (18.31%), sales jobs (14.93%), and office and administrative support (9.89%).
+There are especially a lot of people living in Lewis Center who work in management occupations (18.52%), sales jobs (16.60%), and business and financial occupations (10.85%).

 Also of interest is that Lewis Center has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.34% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.69% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Lewis Center is a somewhat ethnically-diverse town.
 The people who call Lewis Center home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lewis Center residents report their race to be White, followed by Asian.
 Important ancestries of people in Lewis Center include Irish, Italian, English, and Polish.

 The most common language spoken in Lewis Center is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Other Asian languages.